 - Don’t use your phone during ceremonies which includes weddings, graduations, funerals, and other important events.

 Did you notice I titled these the Golden Rules?

-Gold is the very best and highest level that we should all strive for with our cell phone manners.
+Gold is the best and highest level we should all strive for with our cell phone manners.